North Carolina Hummingbird Migration: 11 Documented Super Aviators

 Anna’s – The Anna’s hummingbird overwinters primarily in Southern California and the upper parts of Baja and Mexico.
 Anna’s hummingbirds are seen in some years, during winter months, in scattered areas throughout the USA including Texas, Missouri, Illinois (Chicago area), Maryland, Utah, and Idaho.

 Broad-tailed – The Broad-tailed hummingbird overwinters primarily in Mexico and Guatemala.
-Broad-tailed hummingbirds are seen in some years, during winter months, in scattered areas in Western Texas.
+They are seen in some years, during winter months, in scattered areas in Western Texas.

 Green-breasted Mango – The Green-breasted Mango hummingbird overwinters primarily in Southern Mexico, Guatemala, Honduras, El Salvador, Nicaragua, Costa Rica, and Panama.